-Fred Flemming of Shepherd’s Grain
+Fred Fleming of Shepherd’s Grain

 My friend Tom McArthur is co-host of Business Talks, a radio program I “produce” here in Spokane.
 (Scare quotes intentional; more on Business Talks in a future post.)

-A few days ago, Tom invited me to join him for coffee with his friend Fred Flemming.
+A few days ago, Tom invited me to join him for coffee with his friend Fred Fleming.
 Farmer Fred, as Tom calls him, is one of a nearly disappearing breed: the family farmer.
 Nearly, because they’ll never disappear if Fred has anything to do with it.
 Continue reading

 That voice.
 I heard it, softly, from a table 10 feet away.